idaholab/moose/modules/doc/content/help/development/VSCode.md

 ## Important commands

 - +`Cmd-Shift-P`+ opens the command palette.
-Every available Atom command can be accessed by typing a few letters here.
+Every available command can be accessed by typing a few letters here.
 The dropdown list shows the keyboard shortcuts.
-- +`Cmd-P`+ opens a file anywhere in the current project tree (i.e. below the directory in which you issued the `atom .` command.
+- +`Cmd-P`+ opens a file anywhere in the current project tree (i.e. below the directory in which you issued the `code .` command.
 No need to know the precise path or even the precise spelling of the filename!

 ## Extensions

-The following extensions should be installed to effectively develop MOOSE based codes and edit MOOSE input files using Atom
+The following extensions should be installed to effectively develop MOOSE based codes and edit MOOSE input files using VSCode

 - [MOOSE Language Support](https://marketplace.visualstudio.com/items?itemName=DanielSchwen.moose-language-support): Syntax highlighting, automatic indentation, document outlines, mouse hover info, formatting, and auto-completion for MOOSE input files, C++ code snippets for all MOOSE systems, and